 If you’re a fan of architecture, urban exploration, or are just looking for a dramatic backdrop for your outfit shot, this is one Instagram spot in Shanghai you mustn’t miss out on.

 Also, as 1933 Slaughterhouse is part of the broader repurposed area, a short walk around the neighborhood will reveal a mix of very pristine old Shanghai buildings and its newer iterations.
 Instagram-worthy photos everywhere you turn!

 In 5th place, a reminder of Shanghai’s past – Lilong.

 The once omnipresent Lilong or lane houses offer a very Instagram-picturesque and intimate glimpse into the communal arrangements that used to form the basis of Shanghai’s social fabric.
 Of these, the best-known and most characteristic being the shikumen, which combines western and Chinese-styled architecture.

 Horrible living conditions and exponential urban development pushed these alleys to the brink of existence.
-Rows after rows of these neighbourhoods were demolished, making them rarer and rarer.
+Rows after rows of these neighborhoods were demolished, making them rarer and rarer.
 Realizing the need to preserve their past, the battle for the conservation of Longtang came in full force, resulting in their transformation into commercial and tourist hotspots such as Xintiandi and Tianzifang.
 Steeped in history, and a contrast to the modern skyscrapers in its vicinity, Lilongs are a beautiful reminder of Shanghai’s roots and traditions.

 Take a step back in time and explore some Lilongs for some truly precious Instagrammable scenes.
 We recommend the less touristy ones like Changle Chun behind South Shanxi Road, and Jing’an Villa on East Nanjing Road.